sealangdotorg/sea/.github/PULL_REQUEST_TEMPLATE.md

-- describe i a high-level view the changes the PR provides
+- describe in a high-level view the changes the PR provide
 - reference the corresponding issue number